 As we've gone over before, John tells us that if all of the Miracles Jesus performed were to be written down, the world would not have enough space for them.
-That's a lot of miracles, folks.
+That would be a lot of miracles.
 In this entry, we will take a look at the miracles that Jesus performed concerning Food, as well as Water, and Weather.
 In the past two entries, we covered healing, driving out demons, and raising people from the dead.

 Let's take a look in Matthew 14:15-21.
 Way to start off with a bang - this is the account of Jesus feeding five thousand people.
 After John the Baptist was beheaded, his cousin and forerunner, prophesied about in Isaiah 40:3-5 and Malachi 3:1, Jesus went to be alone for a while.